What grace shall mark a warrior’s passing time?

 Of glory days where youth once reigned sublime,

-The body frail still bears the timid mind
+The body frail still bears the aged mind

 Where once tall ships did rail against the wind